Jeremiah 15 – The Painful Prayer of the Prophet

 i.
 “Notice that there is no release from his calling: only a renewing of it.”
 (Kidner)

 ii.
-“This was literally fulfilled; see Jeremiah 39:11, &c.
-Nebuchadnezzar had given strict charge to Nebuzar-adan, commander in chief, to look well to Jeremiah, to do him no harm, and to grant him all the privileges he was pleased to ask.”
+“This was literally fulfilled; see Jeremiah 39:11, etc. Nebuchadnezzar had given strict charge to Nebuzar-adan, commander in chief, to look well to Jeremiah, to do him no harm, and to grant him all the privileges he was pleased to ask.”
 (Clarke)

 b.
 Can anyone break iron, the northern iron and the bronze?
-Though God said He would take care of His prophet Jeremiah in the coming crisis, it did not mean that the fate of Judah generally had changed.
+Though God said He would take care of His Prophet Jeremiah in the coming crisis, it did not mean that the fate of Judah generally had changed.
 The weapons of Babylon – made with strong northern iron and the bronze – would surely come against them.

 i.
 “The finest quality iron (northern ore) in the seventh century BC came from the Black Sea region.
 Clearly the armaments of Judah would be insufficient to repel the Babylonian armies.”
 (Harrison)

 c.
 I will make you cross over with your enemies into a land which you do not know: Not only was the judgment and conquest of Judah certain, but they would also be exiled from their land into the unknown land of their enemies.

 4. (15-18) The painful prayer of the prophet.